White Pine, Tennessee

 White Pine is a town in Jefferson and Hamblen counties in Tennessee, United States.
-It is part of the Morristown Metropolitan Statistical Area.
+It is part of the Morristown metropolitan area.
 The population was 2,471 at the 2020 census.

 History

 Before the settlement of the area by European settlers, the White Pine area was inhabited by an early group of Woodland Indians.
 The area was used by the group as a site for several large burial grounds and a trail used later by settlers of the community.

-European settlers first arrived in present day White Pine during the final years of the American Revolutionary War.
+European settlers first arrived in present-day White Pine during the final years of the American Revolutionary War.
 The community was originally known as "Dandridge Crossing", based on its proximity to the Jefferson County seat, Dandridge.
 After the American Civil War, a railroad route was constructed in the area, crossing a prominent stagecoach path.
 The town was later founded in 1870 due to the growth of the area.
 The town was renamed to White Pine in 1873, after a large pine tree that once stood along Main Street.
 Twenty years later, White Pine was officially incorporated.

 In 1905, a major portion of the town's downtown district was lost in a major fire, leading to the later dissolution of the town, In 1915, White Pine incorporated once again into a town after the completion of rebuilding efforts in the central business district.
 During the 19th and early 20th century, several businesses were established in the downtown area, including a medical clinic, a pharmacy, a hardware store, and a grocery store.

 In 1926, White Pine High School was built in the town.
 It remained operational until 1976.

 In 1963, construction began on Interstate 81 in White Pine.
 The later completion of I-81 prompted the relocation of businesses from White Pine's central business district to along the exits of I-81.